0mesh/memory_game/README.md

 # Memory Game
 A grid-based game made with Reactjs

 Memory Game, also known as the Concentration card game or Matching Game, is a simple card game where you need to match pairs by turn over 2 cards at a time.
 On the game board there are always 2 cards with same color.
-Start the game by flipping a card.
-Then try to find another card that has the same color as the first.
-If you can't find a pair, the flipped cards will be flipped back with the face down.
-Try to remember these images as it becomes easier to find pairs the longer you play.
-When you find a pair they are removed from the board and when you find all the pairs in this memory, you have completed the level.

 ## Rules of Memory Game